Domenica Ewald

 Interdisciplinary artist working across

-movement,materiality, perception and
+movement, materiality, perception and

 embodied attention.

-My practice explores the shifting relationships between body, language, memory and place.
 I am interested in creating spaces of attention where embodied experience becomes a way of listening, and where new connections can quietly emerge.

 Through movement, materiality and relational encounters, I investigate the shorelines between self and other, artwork and encounter, the known and the unknown.
 Recent work explores fluidity, multilingual writing as an embodied practice, and the ways knowledge surfaces through sensation before language.